-The CETL will offer a variety of programs and activities in its inaugural year, including:
+The CETL offers a variety of programs and activities to support excellence in teaching and learning including:

 The CETL Faculty Fellows will lead the Center’s research efforts on best practices in teaching and learning; the subsequent application and assessment of those practices; the adaptation of those practices, as-needed, for the Merrimack context;and ultimately, the adoption of those practices within the institution.
 In their self-designed research, Fellows will actively partner with other faculty, academic support centers, departments, and others, as well as conduct individually-focused, sponsored research.
 The Fellows and their partners will jointly identify problems or issues related to teaching and learning; and through the CETL, conduct research to identify and test pedagogies designed to solve and address the given problem or issue.
 Faculty Fellows receive a half-time course release and work with the CETL for a full academic year, and access to graduate and undergraduate research assistants.
 Based on the flexibility of the Fellow’s teaching commitments, some or all of the allotted three-course release may be taken in the form of a stipend.